Pashugan/RepData_PeerAssessment1/PA1_template.md

 missing_activity_cnt <- sum(missing_activity_cond)
 ```

 The total number of missing values is 2304.
+Now we'll use the mean for each 5-minute interval strategy to fill in missing values.

 ```r